Poonam1390/Energise_app/README.md

 <a name="testing"></a>
 ## Testing
 Due to time constraints only unit testing was developed, this area needs more attention at the later stages of app development.

+Pytest has been used for testing.Test coverage for the backend is %

 Test coverage and example of test report: